|

 Leveraging federal, state, local and private funding, we empower communities and individuals to serve as good stewards of their historic places and stories.
 Professional Services and Outreach helps property owners and organizations develop heritage programs and projects.
 Through Collaborative Partnerships, organizations, local governments, and non-profits can apply for 50/50 matching funds for projects including interpretive tours, exhibits, educational materials, and preservation planning.
 For a copy of the application and instructions, click here.

-The Heritage Area partners with the Tennessee Departments of Tourist Development and Transportation to implement the statewide Tennessee Civil War Trails marker and signage program.
-To follow the Trail, visit
+The Heritage Area partners with the Tennessee Departments of Tourist Development and Transportation to implement the statewide Tennessee Civil War Trails marker and signage program, with over 400 markers across the state.
+To follow the Trail, visit www.civilwartrails.org

 |